lowrank/lowrank.github.io/publications/index.md

 - *An inverse transport problem in the fluorescence ultrasound modulated optical tomography* (with W. Li and Y. Yang), in preparation, 2018

-- *Imaging point sources in heterogeneous (with K. Ren), Submitted, 2018.
+- *Imaging point sources in heterogeneous* (with K. Ren), Submitted, 2019.